Bountou Sylla

-Bountou Sylla (born 30 January 2000) is a Guinean footballer who plays as a striker for Determine Girls and the Guinea women's national football team.
+Bountou Sylla (born 30 January 2000) is a Guinean footballer who plays as a striker for Tamra F.C. and the Guinea women's national football team.

 Club career

 Sylla played for Liberian side Determine Girls, helping the club win the league.
 She played in the CAF Champions League after what was described as an " illustrious performance" in the WAFU Zone A qualifiers.

 In 2022, Sylla broke the Guinean record for number of goals scored in a single season in the Orange Women's league with 56 total goals.
 She is also the first Guinean player to win league titles in both women's leagues, as well as the Petro Trade Cup.
 She was the second Guinean to win the Petro Trade Cup.

 International career

 Sylla played for the Guinea women's national football team in 2017.

 Style of play

 Sylla mainly operates as a striker and is known for her speed.